StarKRE22/Atomic/Docs/Elements/Expressions/ExpressionsBase.md

 ## 🔍 API Reference

-There are several base classes of expressions, depending on the number of arguments the actions take:
+There are several base classes of expressions, depending on the number of arguments the expressions take:

 - [ExpressionBase&lt;R&gt;](ExpressionBase.md) — Non-generic version; works without parameters.
 - [ExpressionBase&lt;T, R&gt;](ExpressionBase%601.md) — Expression that takes one argument.